Burbank station (DART)

-As of May 2025, the station has the lowest ridership of all Green Line stations, with an average of 193 riders on weekdays, 157 riders on Saturdays, and 141 riders on Sundays.
+As of the 2025 fiscal year, the station has the lowest ridership of all Green Line stations, with an average of 223 riders on weekdays, 164 riders on Saturdays, and 150 riders on Sundays.

 History

 Burbank station was originally proposed as Love Field station, a subway station under Dallas Love Field (much like Cityplace/Uptown station), but a 2004 study showed that costs would be well beyond acceptable levels and jeopardize a federal grant.
 The City of Dallas officials and transit agency agreed to a nearby surface-level station on March 12, 2007.
 When the Green Line opened in 2010 Inwood/Love Field station was designated for bus service to the airport.